Victoria Principal: 1987–present

 In 2004, Principal featured along with other original Dallas cast members in Dallas Reunion: The Return to Southfork, a television special celebrating the 1978–1991 primetime series that aired on CBS.

 Music

-Principal recorded a pop single duet song with English-Australian singer-songwriter Andy Gibb, titled "All I Have to Do Is Dream" (1981).
+Principal recorded a pop single duet with Andy Gibb, titled "All I Have to Do Is Dream" (1981).
 The recording is a cover version of the original song by the Everly Brothers, written by husband-and-wife songwriting team Felice and Boudleaux Bryant (credited solely to Boudleaux), The Gibb/Principal 1981 duet song was released on RSO Records in August 1981.
 The single peaked at number 51 on the US Billboard Hot 100 on September 12, 1981.
 The song was Gibb's last charting single, and the only single recorded by Principal.

 Entrepreneur

 When asked about the benefits of her entrepreneurial success — her skincare empire, best-selling author, television and film producer — Principal stated to The Huffington Post in 2012, that it is "Working for myself and being willing to take all of the blame when things go wrong and happy to take the credit when I get it right."